 The two things that are driving the startups to run in the race to become a unicorn company are, firstly, massive investor spending; VCs and investment firms are doubling down their investments on privately held startups.
 This is seen as a result of the huge outcomes that are expected out of these startups.
 Secondly, on the other hand, considering past acquisitions like that of $19bn acquisition of WhatsApp, the investors envision bigger buyouts and higher returns.
 These are leading a large number of startups to remain private until they become a part of the unicorn club.

-Other ways are often Bank loans and internal corporate capital.
+Other ways are often bank loans and internal corporate capital.
+Different funding options are available at different stages of a startup, all eventually helping the startup become a unicorn.
 If you want to know more about a startup funding, read our blog “How Startup Funding Actually Works?”

 Decacorn: The Super Unicorns